-- Balance Diet: The main thing in this is to avoid high calorie meals, saturated fats, refined carbohydrate, which includes white bread, pasta, etc. and extra sugar.
-To maintain a proper diet, eat fiber riche food, which you can obtained from fresh fruits, vegetables, rice, cereals, whole grain bread.
+- Balance Diet: The main thing in this is to avoid high-calorie meals, saturated fats, refined carbohydrate, which includes white bread, pasta, etc. and extra sugar.
+To maintain a proper diet, eat fiber riche food, which you can obtain from fresh fruits, vegetables, rice, cereals, whole grain bread.
 Include good fat ingredients such as vegetable oil, nuts, fish and seeds.
 Enough amount of drink completes your diet, thus keeps yourself

 - Healthy Weight: If your liver could talk, he will say thank you if you maintain a healthy weight and helps reduce liver fats.
 The balanced weight will reduce the chances of non-alcoholic fatty liver disease (NAFLD), one of the fastest growing forms of liver disease.

 - Exercise: Regular exercise will help you reduce the excess fats and thus maintains a healthy weight, which in turn helps burn triglycerides and also reduces liver fat to support healthy liver functioning.

 - Avoid toxins: Toxins can injure liver cells.
 Limit direct contact with toxins, aerosol products, insecticides, chemicals and additives.
 When you do use aerosols, make sure the room is ventilated, and wear a mask.
 Don’t smoke.